-The purpose of a RAMP is to outline how a licensee will manage their premises in order to minimise harm caused by alcohol abuse and misuse.
+The purpose of a RAMP is to outline how a licensee will manage their premises to minimise harm caused by alcohol abuse and misuse.
 This is a requirement of the Liquor Act 1992.

 Liquor licence applications that require a RAMP

 You will need to provide a RAMP as part of your application if you are applying for any of the following liquor licences:

 - transfers of existing licence